rutniklea/calculator/README.md

 # calculator

-## Introduction
-This HTML file provides the structure for a basic calculator interface, while the functionality and styling details are implemented in the associated JavaScript (script.js) and CSS (style.css) files.
+It provides the user with a basic calculator interface to perform addition, subtraction, multiplication, and division, as well as basic arithmetic operations.